 - You Only Live Twice

 Bob Music (2015) was released 2 June 2015.
 The title hints at a double meaning.
 “Bob” is a given name which is almost intrinsically mundane.
 “Bobbing,” of course, also refers to the act of involuntarily moving one’s head to music.
 The music on Bob music was appropriately bouncy and stripped down to a childlike straightforwardness.
 Many of the lyrics offered observations of mundanity with a strongly implied critique of consumerism.
 I’m not sure what was happening between Sony and Wang, but after Bob Music, there would be no more covers albums (although Wang continued to perform many covers on her YouTube channel).
 There were also two covers on the album, one of Milton Ager and Jack Yellen‘s 1927 Tin Pan Alley standard, “Ain’t She Sweet” and the other of Herb Alpert’s “Spanish Flea.”

 It was with Bob Music that I was again reacquainted with Joanna Wang’s music.
 In 2015, my former roommate Tim Shimbles and I were going to DJ an all-Los Angeles set called “To Live and Deejay L.A.” in Chinatown‘s Melody Lounge.
-In an interest to accurately celebrate and reflect Los Angeles’s unparalleled diversity, I wanted to Angeleno musicians who perform in languages other than English (e.g. Spanish, Korean, and Chinese).
+In the spirit of accurately celebrating and reflecting Los Angeles’s unparalleled diversity, I wanted to include Angeleno musicians who perform in languages other than English (namely Spanish, Korean, and Chinese).
 I remembered Joanna Wang and compiled a Spotify playlist of her music.
-My reactions varied between love and embarrassment (the cover of “I Love You”) and it was then that I began trying to get to the bottom of what was going on with the musical output of this musician with whom I then knew next-to-nothing.
+My reactions varied between love and embarrassment (the cover of “I Love You”) and it was then that I began trying to get to the bottom of what was going on with this musician about whom I knew next-to-nothing.